semasuka/blog/_posts/2020-10-19-pandas-exercise-part-2.md

 Remember that 60% of the time spent on end-to-end machine learning project is dedicated to data cleaning and visualization.
 So Pandas, NumPy and Matplotlib (and Seaborn) are fantastic tools to learn and master.
 Practice makes perfect.

 In the next post, we will explore more advanced Pandas exercises that I am sure you will enjoy.
-Find the jupyter notebook version of this post at my GitHub profile [here](https://github.com/semasuka/blog/blob/gh-pages/ipynb/Pandas%20Exercise%20Part%202.ipynb).
+Find the jupyter notebook version of this post on my GitHub profile [here](https://github.com/semasuka/blog/blob/gh-pages/ipynb/Pandas%20Exercise%20Part%202.ipynb).

 Thank you again for doing these exercises with me.
 I hope you have learned one or two things.
 If you like this post, please subscribe to stay updated with new posts, and if you have a thought or a question, I would love to hear it by commenting below.
 Cheers, and keep learning!